wangyi-fudan/wyhash/README.md

 Simple Is Best
 ========

+There is no lisence for this code as mathematics belongs to human.
+It is completely free!

 wyhash and wyrand are the ideal 64-bit hash function and PRNG respectively: solid, portable, fastest, simplest. wyhash passed SMHasher, wyrand passed BigCrush, practrand.